b1ndark/project5/README.md

 - #### Profile Page

-  - Profile is accessed by clicking in the **Account** dropdown menu, once clicked click in Profile.
+  - Within the navbar the profile is accessed by clicking in the **Account** dropdown menu, once the menu drops click Profile.
-  - The Profile will present the Users profile that will display personal information.
+  - The Profile page will present the Users profile that will display a photo, biography and favourite brands, personal information and danger sections that are only seen/accessed by the owner of the profile.
   - Within the Danger section of the Profile the User has the following.
     - **Edit** which will take the User to the Edit profile page.
     - **Delete** which will take the User to the Delete account page.